FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2017-08-30-AI-research.md

 _Given sufficient time and the right optimization function, big data driven AI research will derive what evolution created over eons with biological intelligence._

-If one could surmise the goal of the evolutionary development of a central nervous system, what would it be?[^1] It would be to generate a processing and storage medium that can use past information to manipulate the world in a way that benefits the organism.
+If one could surmise the maximization function of central nervous system natural selection, what would it be?
+It would be to generate a processing and storage medium that can use past information to manipulate the world in a way that benefits the organism.

 Many of the problems of AI research are shared by evolution.